balusena/logistics/AmazonShippingAnalytics_TableauDashboard/readme.md

 - Tableau software is used to translate queries into visualization.
 - It is also used for managing metadata.
 - Tableau software imports data of all sizes and ranges.
-- For a non-technical user, Tableau is a life saver as it offers the facility to create ‘no-code’ data queries.
+- For a non-technical user, Tableau is a life saver as it offers the facility to create ï¿½no-codeï¿½ data queries.
 - Ever since it was introduced, this data visualization tool is used for Business Intelligence industry.
 Organizations like Amazon, Walmart, Accenture, Lenovo, and so on widely use Tableau.